Skip to content

 Seed Assets

-Seeds are CSV-files that contain data that is prepared outside of your pipeline that will be loaded into your data platform.
-Bruin supports seed assets natively, allowing you to simply drop a CSV file in your pipeline and ensuring the data is loaded to the destination platform accurately.
+Seeds are files that contain data prepared outside of your pipeline and loaded into your data platform.
+Bruin supports seed assets natively, allowing you to drop a CSV, Parquet, JSON, JSONL/NDJSON or Avro file in your pipeline and load it to the destination accurately.

 You can define seed assets in a file ending with .asset.yml or .asset.yaml: